zenstruck/schedule-bundle/doc/index.md

     # The HttpClient service to use
     ping_handler:         null # Example: http_client

-    # The timezone for tasks (override at task level), null for system default
+    # The default timezone for tasks (override at task level), null for system default
     timezone:             null # Example: America/New_York

     email_handler: